Skip to main content

 1769 St John's Church of England on the Rock (closed 1964)

-1774 John Wesley preached at Pits o'th' Moor.
+1774 John Wesley preached in the open air at Pits o'th' Moor (an elevated rock overlooking what is now an artificial lake near Birtle - photo).
 A meeting house was constructed in the vicinity, and later a school house on Pine Street.

 1780 The main body of Bury parish church was demolished and rebuilt leaving only the spire from the original church.